Tonight

-Mostly clear, with a low around 25.
-Blustery, with a northwest wind 15 to 20 mph, with gusts as high as 33 mph.Thursday
+Clear, with a low around 10.
+Blustery, with a north northwest wind 18 to 23 mph decreasing to 11 to 16 mph after midnight.
+Winds could gust as high as 39 mph.Thursday

-Sunny, with a high near 41.
-Breezy, with a northwest wind 10 to 18 mph, with gusts as high as 26 mph.A claim was staked to establish Tekamah as a town in October 1854.
+Mostly cloudy, then gradually becoming mostly clear, with a low around 16.
+Calm wind becoming south around 6 mph after midnight.A claim was staked to establish Tekamah as a town in October 1854.
 On March 14, 1855, Tekamah became an incorporated city by an act of the first territorial legislature of Nebraska.

 A peculiar method produced the town's name.
 According to the diary of Colonel B.R.
 Folsom, who worked with the original townsite company, Tekamah was literally chosen by the luck of the draw.
 When the decision had been reached to make the location a settlement, a problem arose in naming it.
 It was agreed that each of the exploration parties should write their favorite name on a slip of paper and drop it into a hat.
 The first name drawn out would then become the official name of the community.
 The first name drawn was "Tekamah."